ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ```

 ## Policy #1 - Network Security

-In this section you will apply a NetworkPolicy object onto the cluster in order to limit access to the application you have created in the previous exercise.
-You will only allow traffic that comes from OpenShift’s Ingress Controller in port 8080.
+In this section, you will apply a NetworkPolicy object onto the cluster to limit access to the application you created in the previous exercise.
+You will only allow traffic from OpenShift’s Ingress Controller in port 8080.
 All other traffic will be dropped.

-The policy you’ll create in this section will use the _enforce_ remediation action in order to create the NetworkPolicy objects if they do not exist.
+The policy you’ll create in this section will use the _enforce_ remediation action to create the NetworkPolicy objects if they do not exist.

-We will configure the policy definition in two stages -
+We will configure the policy definition in two stages.

 ### Stage 1 - Deny all traffic to the application namespace

 The policy you will configure in this section is enforcing a _deny all_ NetworkPolicy in the webserver-acm namespace on the managed cluster.
-A _deny all_ NetworkPolicy object example -
+A _deny all_ NetworkPolicy object example:

 ```
 kind: NetworkPolicy